MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Out-of-Distribution Generalization; Invariant Causal Prediction; Causal Representation Learning.
   - Digest: We propose invariant Causal Representation Learning (iCaRL), an approach that enables out-of-distribution (OOD) generalization in the nonlinear setting (i.e., nonlinear representations and nonlinear classifiers).
 It builds upon a practical and general assumption: the prior over the data representation (i.e., a set of latent variables encoding the data) given the target and the environment belongs to general exponential family distributions, i.e., a more flexible conditionally non-factorized prior that can actually capture complicated dependences between the latent variables.

+- Improving Robustness against Real-World and Worst-Case Distribution Shifts through Decision Region Quantification. [[paper]](https://arxiv.org/abs/2205.09619)
+  - Leo Schwinn, Leon Bungert, An Nguyen, René Raab, Falk Pulsmeyer, Doina Precup, Björn Eskofier, Dario Zanca. *ICML 2022*
+  - Key Word: Decision Region Quantification; Corruption Robustness; Distribution Shift.
+  - Digest: We propose the Decision Region Quantification (DRQ) algorithm to improve the robustness of any differentiable pre-trained model against both real-world and worst-case distribution shifts in the data.
+DRQ analyzes the robustness of local decision regions in the vicinity of a given data point to make more reliable predictions.
+We theoretically motivate the DRQ algorithm by showing that it effectively smooths spurious local extrema in the decision surface.

 - Uncertainty Modeling for Out-of-Distribution Generalization. [[paper]](https://arxiv.org/abs/2202.03958) [[code]](https://github.com/lixiaotong97/dsu)
   - Xiaotong Li, Yongxing Dai, Yixiao Ge, Jun Liu, Ying Shan, Ling-Yu Duan. *ICLR 2022*
   - Key Word: Out-of-Distribution Generalization; Uncertainty.